Bridging Loans For House Purchasing Guide

 Calculate How Long You Will Need the Financing

-Bridging loans were created to help applicants “bridge the gap” between their current financial situation and securing long-term funding – because of this, bridging loans tend to have much higher interest rates and it is best to pay them off as quickly as possible and not use them as a long-term financial solution.
+Bridging loans were created to help applicants “bridge the gap” between their current financial situation and securing long-term funding.
+Because of this, bridging loans tend to have much higher interest rates, and it is best to pay them off as quickly as possible and not use them as a long-term financial solution.

 Information on Loan to Value and Bridging Loans

 Just like with traditional, long-term mortgages, lenders will set a maximum LTV percentage for the bridging loan and the property being used.
-Generally, the LTV for bridging loans falls right around 75 percent, meaning that the applicant will then have to provide the additional 25 percent of the loan through his or her own means.
+Generally, the LTV for bridging loans falls right around 75 per cent, meaning that the applicant will then have to provide the additional 25 per cent of the loan through his or her own means.

 Additional Costs Associated with Arranging a Bridging Loan